PAYNOCCHIO/paynocchio-api-alpha/README.md

 In most cases developers will see standard error codes like 200, 201, 401, 404.
 We tried to make our API as user-friendly as possible so most of the responses are accompanied by descriptions.

-Testing our own API we figured out that most errors occur from sending incorrect data, when the production environment and the test environment are confused.
+Testing our own API we figured out that most errors occur from sending incorrect data, when the production wallet group and the test wallet group are confused.
 So please be very attentive to headers.

 ### X-WALLET-SIGNATURE generation logic